fredantoinette/Applied_Data_Science_Specialization_4/README.md

-# Coursera_Capstone
+# Applied_Data_Science_Specialization_4
-This repository contains Applied Data Science Capstone's Assignments.
+This repository contains assignments of Applied Data Science Capstone.

+This course is offered by IBM on Coursera.